cinderblocks/Razvaluha/indra/newview/linux_tools/client-readme.txt

 3. INSTALLING & RUNNING
 -=-=-=-=-=-=-=-=-=-=-=-

-The Singularity Linux client can entirely run from the directory you have unpacked it into - no installation step is required.
+The Linux client can entirely run from the directory you have unpacked it into - no installation step is required.
 If you wish to perform a separate installation step anyway, you may run './install.sh'

-Run ./singularity from the installation directory to start Singularity.
+Run ./AvatarLife from the installation directory to start AvatarLife.

-For in-world MOVIE and MUSIC PLAYBACK, you will need (32-bit) GStreamer 0.10 installed on your system.
-This is optional - it is not required for general client functionality.
-If you have GStreamer 0.10 installed, the selection of in-world movies you can successfully play will depend on the GStreamer plugins you have; if you cannot play a certain in-world movie then you are probably missing the appropriate GStreamer plugin on your system - you may be able to install it (see TROUBLESHOOTING).

-User data is stored in the hidden directory ~/.secondlife by default; you may override this location with the SECONDLIFE_USER_DIR environment variable if you wish.

 4. KNOWN ISSUES
 -=-=-=-=-=-=-=-